vmware/vrops-export/README.md

 * allMetrics: Exports all metrics for every resource.
 This option is intended mainly for the JSON output format and will most likely not work for table-oriented outputs, such as CSV and SQL.
 If specified, the ```fields``` attribute is ignored.

+### Field properties
+* alias: The name of the field as it will appear in the output
+* prop: Name of a property on the resource from which the value is fetched.
+* metric: Name of a metric on the resource from which the value is fetched.
+* tag: Name of a vCenter tag category on the resource from which the value is fetched.

 ### Special properties in the definition file